crate/crate/blackbox/docs/general/blobs.rst

 ----------------------

 It is also possible to define a custom blob data path per table instead of global by config.
-Also per table settings take precedence over the config setting.
+Also per table setting take precedence over the config setting.

 See :ref:`ref-create-blob-table` for details.